Juan de la Cruz (basketball)

-Juan Domingo de la Cruz Fermanelli (born 6 February 1954) is an Argentinean-born Spanish basketball player.
+Juan Domingo de la Cruz Fermanelli (born 6 February 1954) is an Argentine-born Spanish basketball player.
 He competed in the men's tournament at the 1980 Summer Olympics and the 1984 Summer Olympics.

 Born in Buenos Aires, de la Cruz arrived to FC Barcelona in 1975 and eventually received the Spanish nationality and was capped by the Spanish national team.